 Us freelance writers, of course, don’t get to have a work party – unless you count a mince pie and a glass of mulled wine at home in front of the telly.
 I have, however, been invited to gatecrash a festive gathering of local HR folk, where everyone will, of course, be perfectly well behaved.

-So as I head off for my turkey, may I wish you a merry Christmas party, a quiet day at work tomorrow and at least one inappropriate present in the office secret santa.
+So as I head off for my turkey, may I wish you a stress-free Christmas, a quiet day at work tomorrow and at least one inappropriate present in the office secret Santa.